 I cuss.
-Not a lot (in front of you) but sometimes like a sailor.
+Not a lot (in front of you - well maybe by day 3 or 4) but sometimes like a sailor.
 Cuss words can add tone and inflection to a statement.
 When they ask - or more likely when then need - I even teach my kids how to appropriately express themselves with 4-letter words.
 (Hint - it can never be directed at someone).

 I despise the concept of 'time.'
 I used to do 50-min sessions, but found that I couldn't close session before 60-70 minutes or more.
 I felt rushed.
 More importantly, I felt like I was short-changing the couple in front of me.
 Love doesn't follow the 50-min timeframe.
 Nor does pain or hurt.
 That's why I fell in love with Marathon Couples Therapy.
 I promise - you will never here me say "time's up" in a retreat!
 (This is also why I say retreats are 5-6 hours a day --> I plan on 5, but I will not leave you in the middle of something).

 I feel...hard.
 I am big into emotions and experiences.
 I find beauty breathtaking (and can find it in most things).
 I also find hurt devastating.
 But so much truth is found in our experiences and I want to help you get in touch with and express your truths.